 Panasonic GH1 vs Sony A6000

-The Panasonic Lumix DMC-GH1 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in March 2009 and February 2014.
+The Panasonic Lumix DMC-GH1 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in March 2009 and February 2014.
 Both the GH1 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH1) and an APS-C (A6000) sensor.
 The Panasonic has a resolution of 12 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.